top of page

 Why is this important to me?

-People physically react to their environments, either positively , feeling invigorated and safe or in a negative way, unable to relax, over stimulated or sterile leaving them cold and uncomfortable.
-With the application of natural materials, layered lighting, colors that add intrigue and wonderful artwork, we physically feel different in an intentional designed space.
-Biophilia is just one aspect of Neuroaesthetics and is more than using plants inside.
-Great design lowers blood pressure, releases dopamine, encourages focus and in retail and restaurants encourages clientele to stay longer thus spend more money.
 For me, growing up in East Tennessee surrounded by mountains and ample green space I know the importance of connecting our bodies with nature.
 I've had my fair share of being in stale, cluttered, noisy, and energetically draining environments.
-Those spaces cannot elicit growth or encourage our much needed happiness.
+Those spaces create stress when we all need our environments to nurture happiness.
 Interior Designers trained in the principles of Neuroaesthetics have the potential to change how families, friends and our communities interpret the world through thoughtful healing designs.